Roseyroseo/Is_Less_More-Analyzing_Ratings_by_Recipe_Complexity/README.md

 So far, `n_steps` has been the more varied of the column categories when trying to find a relationship with `ratings`, making it difficult to tell for sure if there is one at all.
 We'll try to perform a hypothesis test to see if we can uncover a more definitive metric that shows a relationship, or the absence of one.
 Additionally, `n_ingredients` had some correlation to `n_steps` so we will also check the relationship between ingredients and `rating`.

-### Null Hypotheses

-Under the null hypothesis *H₀* : The number of steps has no influence on ratings.
+Under the null hypothesis the number of steps and ingredients has no influence on ratings.
 This implies that any observed difference in average ratings is due to random chance.
-We'll simulate this by shuffling the rating column to break the relationship between `n_steps` and `ratings`.
-The alternative is that number of steps does have an influence on ratings.
+We'll simulate this by shuffling the rating column to break the relationship between `n_steps` and `ratings`; then do the same with `n_ingredients` and `ratings` The alternative is that number of steps / ingredients does have an influence on ratings.

-### Test Statistics:
+- **Null Hypothesis (H₀)**: The number of steps / ingredients has no influence on ratings, any observed difference in ratings is due to random chance.
+- **Alternative Hypothesis (H₁)**: There is a relationship between the number of steps / ingredients in a recipe and the rating.
-The test statistic is the difference in means:

- *T* = *SimpleMean* - *ComplexMean*
+- **Test Statistic**: The test statistic is the difference in means *T* = *SimpleMean* - *ComplexMean*

 Where: